Select Page

 Below are the stages they identified:

-1. Pre-Contemplation—no intention to change, denial about problem
+1. Pre-Contemplation—no intention to change, denial of the problem

-2. Contemplation—aware of problem, but no commitment to action
+2. Contemplation—aware of problem, but no real commitment to action

 5. Maintenance—sustained new habits

-They argue that interventions should be appropriate to the specific stage of change, or one’s level of readiness and commitment.
+They suggest that interventions should be appropriate to the specific stage of change, or one’s level of readiness and commitment.

 Let’s go back to Dave for a moment—he was clearly in Pre-Contemplation—i.e. no intention to change and did not see anything wrong with his behavior.